Elbsides/www/2025/index.markdown

 ## [Matthias](https://matthiashammerschmidt.de)

 Matthias has more than 25 years of experience in various industries, disciplines and roles in the world of IT.
-He now uses this experience as a freelance cybersecurity culture evangelist to support organisations on their way to becoming secure and resilient organisms.
-This has a lot to do with the agile mindset, where people take centre stage - processes ensure smooth interaction and technology is seen as a tool, not an end in itself!
+He now uses this experience as a freelance cybersecurity culture evangelist to support organizations on their way to becoming secure and resilient organisms.
+This has a lot to do with the agile mindset, where people take center stage - processes ensure smooth interaction and technology is seen as a tool, not an end in itself!

 Apart from that, he likes to spend his time outdoors, preferably exploring new holiday destinations or cycling in the surrounding area.

 ## [Peddy](https://www.peddy.net)